 - Zucchini

-Once an allergist confirms that you have a pumpkin seed allergy, the best way to avoid symptoms is by avoiding the seeds and anything made with pumpkin seeds.
+Once an allergist confirms you have a pumpkin seed allergy, the best way to avoid symptoms is by avoiding the seeds and anything made with them.

-As pumpkin seeds are often used as garnishes, it's important to relay this information to your restaurant server and carefully read ingredient lists on packaged foods.
+As pumpkin seeds are often used as garnishes, it's important to relay this information to restaurant servers and carefully read ingredient lists on packaged foods.

 If your symptoms are mild and include a rash, itching or mild swelling, an over-the-counter antihistamine such as Benadryl ($4.84, Amazon) can help counteract the allergic reaction.